 If an event is protected with a lock, you must unlock it first by clicking on the lock.
 Please note that a user must have the correct permissions to do this.

-You can select multiple events and then execute an operation on all the selected events.
+You can select multiple events and then execute an action on all the selected events.
 The selected events are colored dark blue.